D4niel-dev/Zylo-Beta-1.3.1/scripts/UPDATE_PLANS.md

-# Zylo App — Update, Bug Fix, Improvement Plan (v1.2.1)
+# Zylo App — Update, Bug Fix, and Improvement Plan (v1.2.1)

 ## Objective
 This document defines concrete improvements, confirmed bugs, and technical fixes for Zylo v1.2.1 based on direct inspection of the current frontend and backend codebase.